The funny little jatropha podagrica [JAT-roh-fuh pod-AG-ree-kuh] is a great conversation starter and addition to any

 Size and Growth Rate

 Buddha plants can reach several feet tall.
-When it reaches full height, the swollen stem resembles a trunk, making the plant look more like a small tree with a sparse crown containing a few large leaves.
+When it reaches full height, the swollen stem resembles a trunk, making the plant look more like a small tree with a sparse crown containing a few large lobed leaves.

 The gout plant is a slow-growing plant.
 The stem growing from the ground often has several smaller stems sprouting from the top that produce clusters of flowers.